 I really can’t say this enough.
-If the lead is holding a bride’s bouquet while also trying to photograph couple’s portraits, take that bouquet and hold it.
+If the lead is holding a bride’s bouquet while also trying to photograph, take that bouquet and hold it.
 If the lead is trying to get that killer veil shot, help them achieve it by holding the veil wherever they see fit.
 While its wonderful to get images for your portfolio by second shooting, that’s not the main objective when being a second.
 Your main objective as a second shooter is to help the lead.

 There’s a do and a don’t here.
-Do: capture some behind the scene photos of the lead working.
+If you want to go the extra mile when second shooting then do capture some behind the scene photos of the lead working.
+I always try to do this when I second shoot.
 These are seriously invaluable.
-I absolutely love when people who second for me do this, and I always try to do it for others when I second.
+I absolutely love when people who second for me do this.
 The don’t here: don’t shoot behind the scenes for yourself.
-Don’t shoot anything with your phone, no quick video for reels or tiktok.
-Unless you have an incredible working relationship with the lead and you second shoot for them often and they have explicitly expressed that they’re ok with you doing this, just don’t.
+Don’t spend time that you’re being paid to be there to make reels and tiktoks for yourself and then post them online.
+Unless you have an incredible working relationship with the lead and they have explicitly expressed that they’re ok with you doing this, just don’t.

 "Her passion shines through in her pictures.
 Highly recommend her for any events needing photography!"